 - What to look out for and how to address these issues

 Who calls the shots?
 What you need to know about vaccines.

 Speaker name & organization: Jennifer Grudnowski, Esq., Pro Bono Partnership

 As more people are getting vaccinated against COVID-19, employers have many questions about how to manage their workforce in the face of this ever-changing landscape.
-In this brief lunch and learn webinar, we will address some of the issues you should be thinking about when determining how to manage vaccinations in your workforce.
+In this brief webinar, we address some of the issues you should be thinking about when determining how to manage vaccinations in your workforce.